-We were recently invited out to Bluebell Dairy, which I have to admit, I had never heard of before, so we thought it would be a lovely family day out.
-With the weather as gorgeous as it has been for pretty much the last 6 weeks, it seemed the perfect idea however we managed to pick probably the worst weekend as we got up Sunday morning to pouring rain!
+We have been to Bluebell Dairy a couple of times now and we always enjoy it as a lovely family day out.
+Last Summer we managed to pick probably the worst weekend weather wise as we got up that morning to pouring rain!
 Despite the rain, we packed the car up and set off!

 Due to the weather we didn’t get chance to go on the outdoor activities however there is plenty for little ones to do (and big ones too!).
 There is a play area, sand pit, go kart track, bouncy pillow, and toddler tractors!

 We didn’t get chance to do the animal handling or go on one of the tours around the farm due to the weather conditions, but we will definitely be back!
 I think Bluebell Dairy is really lovely, the farm is fab, and the animals are obviously well cared for.
 The tea rooms are great for lunch and the homemade cakes looked amazing.
 The ice cream is to die for and I really wish we had got some more!
-A great little farm for a good afternoon out and a fab place for enjoying the Summer holidays!
+A great little farm for a good afternoon out and enjoying the Summer Holidays!